 The capstan is mounted on a base.
 Identify the base P58 from the plywood sheet.
 Assemble the base using the timbers identified.
 Identify the capstan P59.
 Assemble and fix to the base.
-Fix the base and capstan to the deck as shown Sheet 31.
+Fix the base and capstan to the deck.